SajedHassan/CSEx61-Operating-Systems/Labs/lab1/README.md

 In this case, your command shell should not wait for the child by skipping the Step 5.

-You should keep a log file for your shell program such that whenever a child process terminates, the shell program appends the line “Child process was terminated” to the log file.
+You should keep a log file (basic text file) for your shell program such that whenever a child process terminates, the shell program appends the line “Child process was terminated” to the log file.
 To do this, you have to write a signal handler that appends the line to the log file when the SIGCHLD signal is received.

 ## Notes